The 34 Gallery is an International Mental Health Arts Initiative!

 • 1 - 2 paragraphs describing the creative process regarding your work & how it fits with the Open Call Theme.

-Artists will be notified by July 10th.
+.
+Selected artists will be notified by August 10th.

 Restrictions